pPeterle/woovi-RFC/financial-monitoring-system.md

 ### Kappa Architeture

 Kappa Architecture is a streamlined data processing model designed for real-time data handling, using a single stream processing layer instead of separate batch and streaming layers like in Lambda Architecture.
 It processes all data as a continuous stream, allowing historical data to be reprocessed by replaying it through the stream.
-This approach simplifies system design and reduces maintenance complexity
+This approach simplifies system design and reduces maintenance complexity.

 ### Data Ingestion

-To achieve the objectives, data ingestion can be performed:
+To achieve the objectives, data ingestion can be performed in two ways:

-- Through **streaming**, to identify in real time whether a transaction is fraudulent.
+- **Streaming**: Used to identify in real time whether a transaction is fraudulent.
+- **Cron Job**: Daily checks for discrepancies between Woovi's and the client's balances.
+If any inconsistencies are found, an event is published to Kafka to review all transactions, identify the fraudulent one, and notify the team.

-Thi step is realized with Apache Kafka, because of high throughput, low latency, and strong durability, making it ideal for real-time data pipelines.
+The streaming step is implemented using Apache Kafka due to its high throughput, low latency, and strong durability, making it ideal for real-time data pipelines.
+The cron job can be implemented in any language; however, using Airflow is recommended to manage and orchestrate all cron jobs more efficiently.

 ### Processing, Normalization, and Transformation